 If you don’t own a Cardassian sized accessory area and are particularly keen for style or sentimental reasons to wear the one timepiece lets have a look at some sensible and stylish ways to accessorize the old ticker.

-Traditionally a sturdy nylon band in green or khaki and easy to change out from spring loaded watch bars, it’s now available in a rainbow of colors that means its easy to mix and match with most timepieces and will save damage to the original strap especially if you have man of action characteristics.
+Traditionally a sturdy nylon band in green or khaki and easy to change out from spring-loaded watch bars, it’s now available in a rainbow of colours that means it’s easy to mix and match with most timepieces and will save damage to the original strap especially if you have a man of action characteristics.

-The leather strap is the classic choice being soft, smart calfskin and available in a host of colors these days; but as with the clothing color wheel and depending what you are wearing at the time, a darker more sophisticated shade of leather strap in either plain or alligator finish may be advisable so as not to detract from the bling of the timepiece itself.
+The leather strap is the classic choice being soft, smart calfskin and available in a host of colours these days; but as with the clothing colour wheel and depending what you are wearing at the time, a darker more sophisticated shade of leather strap in either plain or alligator finish may be advisable so as not to detract from the bling of the timepiece itself.

-If you don’t want to compromise on style but have ethical considerations, jewelers will fall over themselves to substitute for you leather like product that wont offend your beliefs or sensibilities.
+If you don’t want to compromise on style but have ethical considerations, jewellers will fall over themselves to substitute for you leather-like product that won’t offend your beliefs or sensibilities.
 If you own a high-end watch we’d strongly recommend you to consult your specialist dealer rather than blunder into strap changing yourself and causing unwanted scratches with parts flying akimbo.